philippe-lemaire/cairn-eo/cairn-srd.md

 ### Scars

-When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
+When an attack reduces a Ludantaj Karacteroj's HP to exactly 0, they are uniquely impacted.
 Look up the result on the table below based on the total damage taken:

 |      |                                                              |
 |------ |---|